Greece › Mykonos › Best Towns

 Best Areas in Mykonos for Families

 Mykonos has a party reputation, but families can have a great trip if they choose the right base.
-The main things to look for are calm water, easy restaurants, short walks, and a hotel that does not require constant taxi use.
+The main things to look for are calm water, easy restaurants, short walks, room size, and a hotel that does not require constant taxi use.

 Ornos is my top pick for families, especially with younger kids.
 The bay is sheltered, the water is usually calm, and there are plenty of restaurants, mini-markets, beach clubs, and hotels close together.
 It gets busy in summer and sunbeds are not cheap, but the convenience is hard to beat.
 Santa Marina, Mykonos Blanc, and Kivotos Mykonos are strong hotel choices.